 Toronto the Old, Toronto the Driven, and Toronto the New.
 I’ve lived in this city for more than 3 decades now, and each decade has introduced me to a different Toronto.
 Not always a beautiful one, sometimes even one that made me question why I live here, but one that is more tied to my identity that perhaps I even realize.?

 I got to know ‘Toronto the Old’ as I call it, when I first moved here and by necessity I became a creature of transit.
 Metropass in hand, I got my monthly money’s worth using every subway, streetcar and bus route available, taking full advantage of all of them to run errands, explore neighbourhoods, and check out new bars, restaurants and shopping meccas.
+Toronto has easy to access to everything especially healthcare so if you’re moving here, make sure you become a new patient at some of the best healthcare practices.

 I knew which side of the subway car would open at every single stop, and could make my way through the underground PATH system with my eyes closed.
 I mean, I KNEW this city!
 And as a young transplant from a much smaller Northern Ontario town, it felt great to be part of a such a thriving, cosmopolitan city.